micahflee/hacks-leaks-and-revelations/chapter-3/homework-3-3.md

-# Homework 4-3 for Windows and Linux Users: Manage Packages with Apt
+# Homework 3-3 for Windows and Linux Users: Manage Packages with Apt

 Different Linux distributions come with different [package managers](https://en.wikipedia.org/wiki/Package_manager).

-Assuming you're using Debian, Ubuntu, or a distribution based on these, you'll use [apt](Install [neofetch](https://github.com/dylanaraps/neofetch):
+Assuming you're using Ubuntu or Windows with WSL, you'll use `apt` to install neofetch.
-).

 Update available packages: